 For any product or service, there is a range of prices, a lot of different ways to do things.
-Until WeatherWool, nobody was fulfilling the potential of All-Purpose Woolen Outerwear.
+Until WeatherWool, I felt nobody was fulfilling the potential of All-Purpose Woolen Outerwear.
 So we decided to fill that void ...
 We are making the best pure-American, pure-woolen outerwear we can figure out how to make.
 All of our components, processing, and craftsmanship are the best we can find, and again, American-only.
-Every decision we have ever made was intended to improve our products.
+Every decision we have ever made was intended to improve our products and service.
 The costs really add up.
 Here are some factors:

 - Our raw wool is the best for our purposes and sourced directly from the ranchers.
 I think it was 2015, our raw wool cost on average $3.23 per pound (it actually cost a little less in 2021), compared to the $0.60 - $0.75 per pound price of typical wool used for outerwear

-- Every step in our production, all of our components, starting with the sheep themselves, then cleaning, spinning, dying, weaving, finishing, cutting, sewing, tailoring and delivery -- is the highest quality and purely USA.
+- Every step in our production, all of our components, starting with the sheep themselves and their raw wool, then cleaning, spinning, dyeing, weaving, finishing, cutting, sewing, tailoring and delivery -- is the highest quality and purely USA.
 And almost all of it custom

 - All of our Fabrics are woven on a Jacquard loom.
 Normally, only complex patterns are woven on a Jacquard loom because it is the only loom that can create complex patterns.
 However, the Jacquard also creates a three-dimensional structure in the Fabric that significantly enhances performance.
 We may be the only people who weave Solid Colors on a Jacquard loom.